bhavya-dang/bhavya-dang/README.md

 ---

-- I am currently working as an SDET at Ciena.
+- I am currently working as an SVT/PV Software Systems Engineer at Ciena.
 - You can see my resume 👉 [here](https://bhavya-dang.github.io/resume/) 👈

 ---